jakob-bren/python-proj-3/README.md

 * Eternal bane of my life, the indentation rules of Python where it feels as if one single space out of place in a line of code can ruin an entire codeblock.
 Careful visual inspection and autopep8 remedies this.

-* Midway through my project I kept getting rate-limited by Google Sheets - this as I later figured out was because I was pulling data from my sheets very inefficiently - I called each individual row/column of data as I needeed it instead of performing one single operation to pull the entire table and display it with something like PrettyTable().
+* Midway through my project I kept getting rate-limited by Google Sheets - this as I later figured out was because I was pulling data from my sheets very inefficiently - I called each individual row/column of data as I needed it instead of performing one single operation to pull the entire table and display it with something like PrettyTable().
 Regardless, at the time, adding time.sleep(secs) assisted in reducing rate-limit errors.

 * Another significant bug for me was figuring out how to make "global" variables as it's comparatively very easy to do this in Javascript - almost too easy.
 In the case of Python, I had to first declare the existence of the variable at the top of the document in ALL_CAPS, then declare it as GLOBAL ALL_CAPS in the codeblock where I needed to use it - this ensured I could modify it inside and outside of nested codeblocks and functions and ensure it still had the same value as was last assigned to it, no matter where in the code the value had been re-assigned.